doyensec/ajpfuzzer/README.md

 21 | hugepacketsize | Create two AJP13 requests with size > 8192 bytes
 22 | dirtraversal | Create an AJP13 ForwardRequest (GET) with multiple directory traversal payloads

 New test cases can be added by extending the [AJPTestCases.java](https://github.com/doyensec/ajpfuzzer/blob/master/src/com/doyensec/ajpfuzzer/AJPTestCases.java) class.
-Using the *@Command* annotation, the tool will recognize the additional message and make it available from the command-line interface.
+Using the *@Command* annotation, the tool will recognize the additional command and make it available from the CLI.